Go for an Unconventional, Contemporary Look in Your New Home

 Top: Look closely at the recess between the joined planks of this panel, and you'll see that the beveled edges of each board form a V-Groove (photo source: Stonewood Products).
 Bottom: This sheet panel, made from medium-density fiberboard (MDF), has channels cut into it in a V-groove shape to mimic the look of individual boards joined together (photo source: Elite Trimworks).

 In addition to exterior facades, V-Groove siding provides homeowners with a few interior decor options.
 For example, you can have V-Groove panels for kitchen walls or bathrooms.
 Or make a statement with an accent wall, backsplash, ceiling, or fireplace surround.
-Its clean lines – in contrast to the ornate look of beadboard – are more suited to a modern setting and gives traditional Farmhouse, Cottage, and Country style houses that contemporary yet homey and soft vibe.
+Its clean lines – in contrast to the ornate look of beadboard – are more suited to a modern setting and give traditional Farmhouse, Cottage, and Country style houses that contemporary yet homey and soft vibe.

 This stunning Contemporary style home is made more interesting by the use of contrasting V-groove vertical and clapboard horizontal siding.
 The one-story home with 3,338 square feet of living space features three bedrooms, three baths, and a covered rear patio and huge outdoor living area (Plan #202-1025).